GungunRaniSahu/Banking-System/README.md

 <h1> Banking System (C++ OOP) </h1>
 Description <br>
-This project is a simple <b>Banking System</b> implemented using Object-Oriented Programming (OOP) concepts in C++.
+This project is a simple <b>Banking System</b> implemented using <b>Object-Oriented Programming (OOP)</b> concepts in C++.
 The system allows users to create, deposit, withdraw, and check the balance of their bank accounts.
-It features both Savings and Current accounts, utilizing core OOP principles like Encapsulation, Inheritance, and Polymorphism.
+It features both <b>Savings</b> and <b>Current</b> accounts, utilizing core OOP principles like Encapsulation, Inheritance, and Polymorphism.

 Features
 Account Creation: Users can open a Savings or Current account.